 Keep in mind that with growing sales, comes additional complexities of back-end order fulfillment.
 Consider implementing an all-in-one ERP software solution that can not only manage rebate programs but also have robust back-end functionality such as inventory management, warehouse management, and advanced accounting capabilities.

-Automate Your Rebate Programs with Blue Link ERP
+Rebate Automation Programs with Blue Link ERP

 With an integrated ERP software solution, you will be able to generate key data to better manage the rebate process- it’s simply a matter of pulling the right data from within the system, at the right time, for the right customers.
 Blue Link has the ability to provide specific customer information based on what they’ve purchased during a specific period.
 With the generation of a simple report, Blue Link can provide the purchase volume of applicable products for a customer or customers that belong to a specific rebate program.